Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Experiments

 \textbf{Impact of Box Head Tuning.} In our default setting, “full fine-tuning” updates the backbone while keeping the box head frozen.
 To assess the impact of tuning the box head, we also examine a more aggressive variant, complete fine-tuning, where the box head is updated as well.
-As shown in Tab.~\ref{tab:box-head}, unfreezing the box head further exacerbates over-fitting.
-While our regularization method remains effective, the results reveal an important caveat: unfreezing the box head during cross-modal adaptation can be risky, as it tends to disrupt the modal-agnostic object association knowledge encoded during pre-training.
+As shown in Table~\ref{tab:box-head}, unfreezing the box head further exacerbates overfitting.
+While our regularization method remains effective, the results reveal an important caveat: unfreezing the box head during cross-modal adaptation can be risky, as it tends to disrupt the modal-agnostic object association knowledge.

 \textbf{Compatibility with PEFT Methods.} Existing PEFT methods~\cite{zhu2023visual,hou2024sdstrack,wu2024single} typically freeze pre-trained parameters and update only a minimal number of additional parameters, which can hinder sufficient optimization.
 To evaluate the compatibility of our proposed regularization techniques with these methods, we unfreeze their backbones and retrain them with our regularization applied.
-As shown in Tab.~\ref{tab:compat-peft}, our approach significantly enhances ViPT's performance on VisEvent, yielding gains of $+2.1\%$ in SR and $+2.0\%$ in PR.
+As shown in Table~\ref{tab:compat-peft}, our approach significantly enhances ViPT's performance on VisEvent, yielding gains of $+2.1\%$ in SR and $+2.0\%$ in PR.
 Notably, even for the unified tracker UnTrack, our approach achieves superior results on LasHeR: $+2.7\%$ in SR and $+3.7\%$ in PR.
 This demonstrates that overly rigid constraints on pre-trained models limit their transfer potential.
 However, our method negatively impacts SDSTrack, likely because it optimizes the pre-trained parameters, whereas SDSTrack relies on modal-specific adapters trained from scratch.